Extradition To And From Colorado

 The Uniform Extradition Process Applies To Both Colorado And Other States

 The process we’ve discussed on this page will also apply to people living in other states and wanted under a Colorado arrest warrant.
 If your friend or family member is in another state and has been arrested for return to Colorado, call us at once.
 We can help your loved one avoid a lengthy trip back to Colorado and protect their rights once they arrive here.
 Plus, there are serious constitutional rights involved in the transfer of people across state lines.
-Whether being extradited from Colorado or back to Colorado, always be smart, exercise your right to remain silent and contact a criminal attorney at O'Malley and Sawyer, LLC, today, at O'Malley and Sawyer, LLC.
+Whether being extradited from Colorado or back to Colorado, always be smart, exercise your right to remain silent and contact a criminal attorney at Sawyer Legal Group, LLC, today, at Sawyer Legal Group, LLC.
 Together, we can protect your future.